What is benzene?

-Breathing in high doses of benzene may affect the central nervous system, which can lead to drowsiness, dizziness, headaches, tremors, confusion, and/or unconsciousness.
+Breathing in high doses of benzene can affect the nervous system, which can lead to drowsiness, dizziness, headaches, tremors, confusion, and/or unconsciousness.
 Consuming foods or fluids contaminated with high levels of benzene can cause vomiting, stomach irritation, dizziness, sleepiness, convulsions, and rapid heart rate.
-In extreme cases, death may occur after inhaling or swallowing very high levels of benzene.
+In extreme cases, inhaling or swallowing very high levels of benzene can be deadly.

-Exposure to benzene liquid or vapor may irritate the skin, eyes, and throat.
-Skin exposure to benzene may result in redness and blisters.
+Exposure to benzene liquid or vapor can irritate the skin, eyes, and throat.
+Skin exposure to benzene can result in redness and blisters.

-Long-term exposure to benzene primarily harms the bone marrow, the soft, inner parts of bones where new blood cells are made.
-This may result in:
+Long-term exposure to benzene mainly harms the bone marrow, the soft, inner parts of bones where new blood cells are made.
+This can result in:

 - Anemia (a low red blood cell count), which can cause a person to feel weak and tired.

-- A low white blood cell count, which can lower the body's ability to fight infections and may even be life-threatening.
+- A low white blood cell count, which can lower the body’s ability to fight infections and might even be life-threatening.

-- A low blood platelet count, which can lead to excessive bleeding.
+- A low blood platelet count, which can lead to excess bleeding.